-- □ Open the Basic Settings > Network > Global dialog. - □ To take away write permission from the HiDiscovery software, in the HiDiscovery protocol v1/ v2 frame, specify the value readOnLy in the Access field. - □ To disable HiDiscovery access completely, select the 0ff radio button in the HiDiscovery protocol v1/v2 frame.
+- □ Open the Basic Settings > Network > Global dialog. - To take away write permission from the HiDiscovery software, in the HiDiscovery protocol v1/ v2 frame, specify the value readOnLy in the Access field. - Disable HiDiscovery access completely.
+Select the 0ff radio button in the HiDiscovery protocol v1/v2 frame. - \Box Apply the settings temporarily.
+To do this, click the \checkmark button.